 If you suspect that financial fraud, impropriety or irregularity has occurred, immediately report those suspicions to Principal or the Executive Director.
 If the Executive Director is the alleged party, employees should address the complaint to the Board President.
 04.41

 Report to the Principal any student who is missing during or after a fire/tornado/bomb threat drill or evacuation.
-05.41 AP.1/05.42 AP.1/05.43 AP.1
+05.41 AP.1/05.42 AP.1/05.43 AP.1/05.47 AP.1

 When notified of a bomb threat, scan the area noting any items that appear to be out of place, and report same to Principal/designee.
 05.43 AP.1